What to do if…

 -

-- On the service’s sign-in screen, look for options like: backup codes, use another method, security key, text/call code, or account recovery.
+- On the sign-in screen, look for backup codes, use another method, security key, text or call code, or account recovery.

-- Once you regain access, go straight to that service’s security settings and add a new authenticator (or re-link it) and generate fresh backup codes.
+- Once you regain access, go straight to security settings and add the new authenticator before signing out.

 -

-- Check your email account for unexpected password reset emails, new device sign-ins, or new forwarding rules/filters.
+- In your email account, look for unexpected password reset emails, new device sign-ins, changed recovery details, or new forwarding rules and filters.

-- If anything looks off: change your email password, sign out of other sessions/devices, and review recovery methods.
+- If anything looks wrong, change the email password, sign out other sessions, and review recovery phone numbers and email addresses.

 -

-- Contact your mobile network provider immediately (from another phone if needed) and ask them to secure your account and confirm whether a SIM swap/port has occurred.
+- Contact your mobile network provider using its official website, app, or a known customer service number, and ask them to secure the account and check whether a SIM swap or number port has happened.

 What can wait

-- You do not need to reorganise all your logins or pick a “perfect” authenticator app today.
+- You do not need to choose the perfect authenticator app today.

 Important reassurance